 I started to believe that the only validation that’ll I ever need is my own.

 And that regardless of what I was told growing up, I finally started to feel that I was worth it and that I deserve happiness.

 When I was diagnosed with depression and I had panic attacks, I needed to quit my job and I believed that everyone will understand, especially the people that I love the most.
 The people that I trusted.

 But I was wrong.
 You can’t expect everyone to understand.
-You can’t expect them to know what it feels like to be in a living nightmare.
+You can’t expect them to truly grasp how and what we are exactly feeling.

 And you know what?
 That’s perfectly okay.

 Because the people that will stay, the people that will listen and be with you, even if they don’t understand are the ones that truly matter.